Chart Color Schemes

 Carnes Hill is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Carnes Hill's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Carnes Hill's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Carnes Hill stood at 16.5%, with mortgaged dwellings at 65.8% and rented ones at 17.7%.
-The median monthly mortgage repayment was $2,700, exceeding Sydney metro's average of $2,427.
-Median weekly rent in Carnes Hill was $600, higher than Sydney metro's $470.
-Nationally, Carnes Hill's mortgage repayments were significantly higher at $2,700 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,700, higher than Sydney metro's average of $2,427.
+Median weekly rent in Carnes Hill was $600, compared to Sydney metro's $470.
+Nationally, Carnes Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing